your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 #### Traits

-_Lightning Absorption_.
-Whenever the shambling mound is subjected to lightning damage, it takes no damage and regains a number of hit points equal to the lightning damage dealt.
+- _**Lightning Absorption.**_ Whenever the shambling mound is subjected to lightning damage, it takes no damage and regains a number of hit points equal to the lightning damage dealt.

 #### Actions